-The Hippocratic oath's declaration that will not cut for bladder stones, even for patients in for whom the disease is manifest" contains the oldest mention of bladder stones.^{1, 2} In most industrialized nations, urinary bladder stones are uncommon.
-However, it is still a widespread condition of suffering in impoverished countries due to low nutritional status, particularly vitamin A deficiency and endemic infections.^{3,4} Pakistan is located in the Stone Belt.
-In this area, pediatric urolithiasis is prevalent.5.
+Medical literature has long documented the occurrence of urinary bladder stones.
+In actuality, the Hippocratic oath's declaration that will not cut for bladder stone, even for patientsin whom the disease is manifest" contains the oldest mention of bladder stones.
+In most industrialized nations, urinary bladder stones are uncommon.
+However, it is still a widespread condition of suffering in impoverished countries due to low nutritional status, particularly vitamin A deficiency and endemic infections.
+Pakistan is located in the Stone Belt.
+In this area, paediatric urolithiasis is prevalent.5.
 In our region, the prevalence of urolithiasis in children is between 5 and 15%, whereas in developed countries, it is between 1 and 5%.
-6. Interestingly, about 50% of pediatric urolithiasis is caused by bladder stones.^{6, 7} Adult bladder stone treatment is not a major concern since endoscopic technology, such as trans-urethral cystolitholapaxy, has made open stone surgery almost unnecessary, with few grounds for managing adult bladder stones.^{8,9} Pediatric bladder stone therapy, however, poses a challenge because a child's urethra is too narrow to pass a stone punch sheath.24 Fr into their bladder for formal open vesicolithotomy or percutaneous cyst lithotomy are two surgical methods that can be used to cure bladder stones in children.
+6. Interestingly, about 50% of paediatric urolithiasis is caused by bladder stones.
+Adult bladder stone treatment is not a major concern since endoscopic technology, such as trans-urethral cystolitholapaxy, has made open stone surgeryalmost unnecessary, with few grounds for managing adult bladder stones.
+Pediatric bladder stone therapy, however, poses a challenge because a child's urethra is too narrow to pass a stone punch sheath.24 Fr down into his or her bladder for formal open vesicolithotomy or percutaneously cystolithotomy is two surgical methods that can be used to cure bladder stones in children.
 However, there is one question that remains unaddressed: which method works best for young patients with bladder stones?
 A literature review shows that children's urinary bladder stones can be successfully treated by means of endoscopic or urgent open surgical therapy with smaller morbidity.
-When compared with the open procedure, suprapubic cyst lithotomy requires a shorter hospitalization.10 In contrast, percutaneous cyst lithotomy has a lower risk of complications than formal open vesicolithotomy.
-However, both operations leave behind scars and entail greater danger of UTI, nosocomial wound infection, longer catheterization periods, and longer stays in the hospital.10 Compared with the open procedure, cystolithotomy involving a suprapubic incision means less time in hospital.
-Conversely, percutaneous cyst lithotomy has less risk of accident than formal open vesicolithotomy.
-Hence, the scarring, longer hospital visits, longer time on your back with a drip in your arm (catheter period), the higher chance of nosocomial wound infection, and UTIs are the result of either operation.
-The purpose of the present study was to find out what the common transurethral pneumatic lithotripsy squeal among children who first present with bladder stone illness11.
-Our Study may vary from the existing literature due to our people's diverse cultural, economic, social, and environmental backgrounds.
-My summary is based on the study question, which states that a novel modality that has shown to be a breakthrough in the treatment of pediatric bladder stones is transurethral pneumatic lithotripsy employing a straight working channel pediatric cystoscope.
+When compared with the open procedure, suprapubic cystolithotomy requires a shorter hospitalization.10 In contrast, percutaneous cystolithotomy has a lower risk of complications than formal open vesicolithotomy.
+However, both operations leave behind scars and entail greater danger of UTI, nosocomial wound infection, longer catheterization periods and longer stays in the hospital.10 Compared with the open procedure, cystolithotomy involving a suprapubic incision means less time in hospital.
+Conversely, percutaneous cystolithotomy has less risk of accident than formal open vesicolithotomy.
+Hence, the scarring, longer hospital visit, longer time on your back with a drip in your arm (catheter period), higher chance of nosocomial wound infection and UTIs is the result of either operation, the purpose of the present study was to find out what are the common transurethral pneumatic lithotripsy sequelae among children who first present with bladder stone illness.
+Our research may vary from the existing literature due to our people's diverse cultural, economic, social, and environmental backgrounds.
+My summary is based on the study question, which states that a novel modality that has shown to be a breakthrough in the treatment of paediatric bladder stones is transurethral pneumatic lithotripsy employing a straight working channel paediatric cystoscope.
 The study's findings will be disseminated to other medical professionals and used in future investigations.
-Standard urine examination, a urine culture, and sensitivity test, and an estimation of their urea and creatinine levels.
-We used ultrasounds of the abdomen and pelvis and X-rays of the kidney, ureter, and bladder to diagnose bladder stones.
-A general anesthetic was used for each treatment.
-In every instance, a pediatric Wolf straight functioning channel cystoscopy was used to conduct stourethroscopy.
-Swiss lithoclast was used in pneumatic extracorporeal lithotripsy to break up the bladder stones.
-Fragments of the rocks were extracted using a pediatric cystoscope and stone removal forceps.
-Pediatric urethral catheters were inserted into a limited number of individuals who had bigger stones and were at risk of hematuria 24 hours after the procedure.
-To assess the frequent intraoperative postoperative consequences.of'ransurethral pneumatic lithotripsy-hematuria, bladder perforation, acute urine retention, and fever-all patients were monitored for 48 hours.
-In SPSS 22, data analysis was done.
-Age and stone size were examples of numerical variables for which mean and standard deviation were computed for categorical parameters such as gender, bladder abnormality, stone consistency, and frequent consequences from pneumatic lithotripsy transurethral (hematuria. bladder perforation, acute urine retention, fever), frequency and percentages were determined.

-METHODOLOGY:
+Methodology: